jackapbutler/Pub-Sub-Image-Classification/README.md

 ### Google Cloud Pub/Sub

-To setup Kafka follow the steps below:
+To setup GCP Pub/Sub follow the steps below:

 ## Model Inference

-Now that we have a trained model and Kafka streaming service setup we can predict the label of an image.
+Now that we have a trained model and stream processing service setup we can try to predict the label of an image.

 1. Open up the `streamlit` application by running `streamlit run app.py`.

 2. Choose the `Inference` option from the first select box.

+3. Choose the `model name` you want to perform the prediction.

-3. Upload your chosen image to generate fashion clothing category prediction.
+4. Upload your chosen image to generate fashion clothing category prediction.

 ## Code Formatting